rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 [Shop page](https://holithemes.com/plugins/click-to-chat/whatsapp-chat-in-woocommerce-shop-page/)

-= 📒 Change Settings at page level =
+= 📒 Page Level Settings =

-At the page-level, we can overwrite the settings.
-For each post, we can add different Whatsapp Number, Prefilled Message, Call to Action.
+At the page-level, we can overwrite the settings for each post. we can add different Whatsapp Number, Prefilled Message, Call to Action.
-(while editing the post, at the right sidebar 'Click to Chat' meta box)
+(while editing the post, at the right sidebar 'Click to Chat' metabox)

 * WhatsApp Number
 * Call to Action